kcharris/PuzzleBitesGame/README.md

 # PuzzleBitesGame
 #### Notes on running:
 In order for the app to work we currently recommend testing the application using a larger screen or high pixel density.
 The emulated Pixel 4a or the Pixel 3a are recommended.
-This is due to an issue with having large values in a constraint layout.
-In addition to this, the level selector using the directional buttons is not implemeted at this time, but level transitions are available through mouse clicks on golden stars on the main puzzle screen, the botton left star is a placeholder that leads to a collections screen.
+The target sdk is 33, and the minSDK is 24.
+The level selector currently works but is not labeled with words and leads to "puzzle1" for most options.
+The star on the bottom right leads to a trophy page.
+The settings page lists items that may be implemented, ChangeBackground works but requires exiting settings after pressing.

 #### Game Made By
 * Braeden